DavidPickles/jottings-pub/book-club-record.md

 ## Intro

-The (Generally) Non-Fiction Book Club has been running since time immemorial, and its origins are are disputed even by those who have attended from the start.
+The (Generally) Non-Fiction Book Club has been running since time immemorial, and its origins debated.

 The ratings and comments are mine - I've tried to give a warning if the rating is controversial, but such is the nature of book club, I expect that which ratings are controversial and which are not will itself be disputed.